-Human Variation and Disease
+Human Genetic Variation

-My research philosophy combines various disciplines (evolutionary, human genetics/genomics, and bioinformatics) to understand the mechanisms and consequences of novel forms of variation in the human genome.
-Such a synergism of various disciplines provides a powerful strategy to address biological processes of genome evolution.
-The development of tools and the conditions required to pursue such a holistic approach, with respect to studies of genome evolution, are unprecedented.
-With the advent of large-scale comparative sequencing and the integration of experimental and computational genomic approaches, such multifaceted research objectives have become increasingly tractable endeavors.
+My research program is committed to understanding the significance of human segmental duplications at the structural, genic, and phenotypic levels.
+We posit that genomic structural changes (deletions, duplications, and inversions) have contributed disproportionately to both human disease and adaptive evolution in the human species.
+The work has suggested a model whereby dosage imbalance of multiple genes underlies neurocognitive diseases such as autism and where the increased susceptibility to copy number variation is linked to the emergence of novel genes important in human neurocognitive adaptation.
+This program is nontraditional, in that we work on some of the most biologically complex regions of the genome, which are not readily tractable by routine genomic technologies.
+My research philosophy combines various disciplines (evolution, human genetics/genomics, and computational biology) to understand the mechanisms and consequences of novel forms of complex human genetic variation.
+Such a synergism provides a powerful strategy to address the evolution and disease predilection of the human species.
+The development of tools and the conditions required to pursue such a holistic approach are unprecedented in studies of genome evolution.
+With the advent of large-scale comparative sequencing and the integration of experimental and computational genomic approaches, such multifaceted research objectives have become increasingly feasible endeavors.
 My overall goal is to contribute to this new era of genomic science as it applies to evolution and medicine and to impart the value of this scientific design, through teaching and mentorship, to the next generation of scientists.

-As of March 02, 2009
+As of March 11, 2016